digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.Static_containers.md

 updated: 1719232169444
 created: 1718357879273
 ---
 Static_container table (*Figure 1*) permits to create and reserve labels for the static containers.
-These labels are created using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software:
+These labels are created using the [[Master-Works.Edouard-Brülhart.Services.label-creator]] software:

 - container_id: Format container_static_xxxxxx.